 Sema Ceremony compromises of seven parts.

 1st part: After mutrip, whirling dervishes and sheikh take their places in the post.
 Chanter recites “Nat-i Sherif” .
 Composed by Itri, this work praises the Prophet Mohammed.

 2nd part: Following the chant, a drum voice is heard, symbolizing the order “Be”.

 3rd part: Then, the Ney (a kind of flute) improvisation starts.
 Ney represents the first breath which gives life to the universe.

 5th part: Taking his place in the post after Devr-i Veled, the sheikh meets with the whirling dervishes who remove their coats as the first salute of the ritual begins, and then the whirling dervishes start to revolve.
 This represents the birth of humanity.
 The whirling dervishes wear a special costume symbolizing the death of ego.
 The sikke represents the tombstone, the coat represents the tomb, and the tennure represents the shroud.
-The whirling dervishes’ arms are crossed across their chests while they enter the circle.
-In this position, they look like a “number one”, attesting the Unity of God.
+The whirling dervishes’ cross the arms across their chests while they enter the circle.
+So, they look like a “number one”, attesting the Unity of God in this position.
 As the Whirling begins, they extend their arms with their right hand opened upward and the left hand turned downward meaning

 “We receive from God and we give to human; we keep nothing to ourselves”.

 The whirling dervishes revolve both around their own axes and around the circle, just as planets revolve both around their own axes and also sun.